Riki432/Business-Central-Tech-Bites/content/posts/business-central/attach-debugger-to-active-session.md

 ## Conclusion

-Thus, we saw how we can attach a debuger to an active user session in Business Central.
+Thus, we saw how we can attach a debugger to an active user session in Business Central.
 Happy Coding!